Timeless and Universal

 Tapuat

 Tapuat The Tapuat or labyrinth is the Hopi symbol for mother and child.
 The cradle, as it is also called, symbolizes that from where we all come and shall eventually return.
-The stages of our lives, in general, are represented by the lines serving as our umbilical cord to the ever-watchful and protective eyes of our Mother.
-The labyrinth’s center stands for the center of life, the amniotic sac where we were all nurtured from the beginning.
-This symbol is also sometimes referred to as “the journey,” which is “the journey we call life.”
+The stages of our lives in general are represented by the lines serving as our umbilical cord to the ever watchful and protective eyes of our Mother.
+The center of the labyrinth stands for the center of life, the amniotic sac where we were all nurtured from the very beginning.
+This symbol is also sometimes referred to as “the journey”, which again, “the journey we call life.”

 Triple Goddess

-Triple Goddess A full moon depicted between a waxing crescent to its left and a waning crescent to its right symbolizes the Triple Goddess.
-Next to the pentagram, this is the second most prominent symbol used in Neopagan and Wiccan culture.
-Neopaganism and Wicca are 20th-century versions of nature worship that have existed since ancient times.
+Triple Goddess A full moon depicted between a waxing crescent to its left and a waning crescent to its right is the symbol for the Triple Goddess.
+Next, to the pentagram, this is the second most prominent symbol used in Neopagan and Wiccan culture.
+Neopaganism and Wicca are 20th-century versions of nature worship that has existed since ancient times.

 They are also referred to as nature religions or earth religions.
 To Neopagans and Wiccans, the Triple Goddess is comparable to the Celtic Mother Goddess; the full moon symbolizes the woman as a nurturing mother, and the two crescent moons stand for the maiden and the crone.